-Grading Scal
+Grading Scale

+"

-Grade Range Letter Grade
+1 Grade Range Letter

+Grade

-90% and above А
+90 and above A

-80% - 89.9% В

-70% - 79.9 С

-60% - 69.9% D

-Less than 60% F
+80 to 89 В

+70 to 79 С

+60 to 69 D

 University Policies

 Accommodation for Students with Disabilities

 Students with Disabilities: The University of Texas Permian Basin in compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act provides "reasonable accommodations" to students with disabilities.
 Only those students, who an Instructor has received an official Letter of Accommodation (LOA) sent by the Office of ADA for Students, will be provided ADA academic accommodations.